mnnxp/cadbaselibrary-blender/README.md

 About CADBase Platform on [YouTube](https://www.youtube.com/@cadbaseplatform)

 ## Version
+v0.1.2 2024-05-29    * added ability to create a component, error handling, support for online_access property and automatic installation of blake3 dependencies

 v0.1.1 2024-05-24    * added bug information and updated translations

 v0.1.0 2024-05-19    * updated links, save settings in userpref.blend, added ability to create an account via add-on